MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-groups-azure-cli.md

 ms.custom: devx-track-azurecli
 ---

-# Working with resource groups in the Azure CLI
+# Working with resource groups in Azure CLI

 An Azure resource group is a container that holds related resources for an Azure solution.
 A resource group might contain storage, virtual machines, apps, dashboards, services, or almost anything you deal with in Azure.